mvrdevelopment/spec/mvr-spec.md

 Normally Fixture IDs are numeric to allow range selection.
 A lot of tool have a concept of selecting objects with a range.
 Like 100 thru 200.
 For Descriptive display on plots, some tools also append a letter like `#` or `A` before the Fixture ID.
 This kind of display can go into the FixtureID String field.

 A similar concept is the multipatch.
 Sometimes you want to group multiple objects behind the same FixtureID or CustomID.
 This can be objects of the same GDTF Type, but not forced to be.
-When you select the FixtureID or CustomID from the multipatch parent, all objects that reference this object is multi patch parent should also be selected.
+When you select the FixtureID or CustomID from the multipatch parent, all objects that reference this object in multi patch parent should also be selected.

-# Annex B. UUID purposes (normativ/informative)
+# Annex B. UUID purposes (informative)

 UUIDs are randomly generated numbers which are, practically speaking, unique and unable to conflict.
 The way UUIDs are designed is what allows them to uniquely identify an object with certainty.
 They are so unique that if you generate one today, you can be reasonably certain that this UUID has never been generated before and will never be generated by someone else in the future.
 This means that UUIDs in MVR will not conflict even across many files.
 Because it is easier to disregard data than try to derive it, MVR requires UUIDs for many things.
 This design and its incorporation into MVR is advantageous for many reasons, a few of which we will discuss below.